Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Run the project, you should see a small minimized window
 with title My Frame and File and Help menu items.
 Close this window.
-Open your project and delet all the src, resources and include files.
+Open your project and delete all the src, resource and include files.
+At this point your project is empty but configured for wxWidgets.
-Then go to src, right click, add an existing file.
+Go to src, right click, add an existing file.
 Add ModalWX.cpp and build the project.
 You should get 33 warnings and no errors.
 Run the project.
 This should run Modal.

 ### Running the app (UI controls):
 When you run the app,